mcode-cc/python-yandex-cloud-monitoring/README.md

 _name_ - Name of the metric.
 The default value is **elapsed**.
 Additional metric **process_{name}** sum of the kernel and user-space CPU time.

-_mul_ - process time for profiling default as seconds mul = 10^9 .. nanoseconds mul = 1
+_mul_ - Process time for profiling default as seconds mul = 10^9 .. nanoseconds mul = 1

 _labels_ - Metric labels as _key:value_ pairs.